jomit/blockchainchalktalk/akv/README.md

 - Azure KeyVault

-    - Create a new KeyVault (use Pricing Tier = Premium)
+    - Create a new KeyVault (use Premium Pricing Tier)

     - Add new "Access Policies" and select the AAD App created above with full permissions